Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Apply for state MFT licensure

-$30,000 - $80,000 in tuition
+$30,000 to $80,000 in tuition

-65-70% first-attempt pass rate
+Exam pass rate

 Title variations for counselors

-Supervised hours requirements differ significantly
+Supervised hours differ

 Psychologist prescribing privileges

-License portability and interstate compacts
+License portability and compacts

-LPC to Psychologist
+LPC to psychologist

-LCSW to Psychologist
+LCSW to psychologist

-Doctoral program (PhD/PsyD) | 4-6 years (limited transfer credit)
+4 to 6 years (limited transfer credit)

 BSW to LCSW (advanced standing)

-Advanced-standing MSW program for BSW graduates | 1 year instead of 2
+Advanced-standing MSW program for BSW graduates

-Any master's to Psychiatrist
+Any master's to psychiatrist

-Medical school application (post-baccalaureate pre-med if needed) | 8-10 additional years
+Medical school application (post-baccalaureate pre-med if needed)

-Which mental health degree takes the least time?
+Which mental-health degree takes the least time?

-You cannot become a licensed therapist with only a bachelor's degree.
-All licensed mental health providers (LPC, LCSW, psychologist, psychiatrist, LMFT) require a minimum of a master's degree.
-However, you can work as a case manager, psychiatric technician, behavioral health aide, or peer support specialist with a bachelor's in psychology or social work.
-These roles provide client-facing experience valuable for graduate school applications and help you determine which graduate path interests you most.
+No: every licensed mental-health provider (LPC, LCSW, LMFT, psychologist, psychiatrist) requires at least a master's degree.
+With a bachelor's, you can work as a case manager, psychiatric technician, behavioral health aide, or peer support specialist.
+These roles offer client-facing experience that is valuable for graduate applications and for figuring out which path interests you most.

 Is a PhD or PsyD better for clinical psychology?

 Both lead to the same license and identical scope of practice.
-PhD programs are research-focused, often fully funded (free tuition plus a $25,000-$35,000 annual stipend), highly competitive (5-10% acceptance rate), and take 5-7 years.
-PsyD programs are practice-focused, usually not funded (tuition $30,000-$60,000 per year, total cost $150,000-$300,000), moderately competitive (20-40% acceptance), and take 4-6 years.
-Choose a PhD if you want a career in research and teaching.
-Choose a PsyD for direct clinical practice, but plan for the significant student loan burden.
+PhDs are research-focused, often fully funded with a stipend, highly competitive (around 5 to 10 percent acceptance), and typically take 5 to 7 years.
+PsyDs are practice-focused, usually self-funded, moderately competitive, and take 4 to 6 years.
+PhDs suit research and academic careers; PsyDs prepare you for direct clinical practice but require planning for the loan burden.

-Do online programs count for therapist licensure?
+Do online programs count toward licensure?